koraytugay/koraytugay.github.io/content/various/maven.md

 ```

 ## Dependencies
-When a project depends on an artifact produced by another project we say that this artifact is a dependency.
+When a project depends on an artifact produced by another project, this artifact is said to be a __dependency__.

 Maven downloads artifacts and related metadata from remote repositories.
 The default remote repository is called _Maven Central_ and it is located at [repo.maven.apache.org](https://repo.maven.apache.org).
 Maven places a copy of the downloaded artifacts in users local repository, default path being `~/.m2/repository`.